radumarias/rencfs/README.md

 # Usage

-## Give it a try with Run on Google Cloud
+## Give it a quick try with Run on Google Cloud

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)